How long before I receive my order?

 They make great backsplash accents and focal points above a range or in a shower surround.

 Each handmade tile is made from high-fired ceramic clay and glazed so that they are both heat and water resistant.
 The back of each decorative tile is grooved to assist with adhesion during installation.
-Learn more about handmade tile installation here.
+Download my installation guide here.

-Why are some tiles on your website listed as "pre-order"?
+Why are some tiles on your website listed as "made to order"?

 I try to keep most of my tile designs regularly in stock, however if anything is currently sold out, you can pre-order your tiles and I will make as many as you need.